Dzifa Gomashie: Education

 Gomashie was born in Accra to Mr Patrick Dotse Gomashie and Helen Gomashie.
-She hails from Aflao in the Volta region and was born on 25 July 1965.
+She hails from Aflao in the Volta region and was born on July 5, 1965.
 She had her secondary level education at St. Louis Senior High School in Kumasi and then furthered at the University of Ghana, where she acquired a diploma in Theatre Arts, a bachelor's degree in Theatre Management and an MPhil in African Studies from the Institute of African Studies.

 Career

 Gomashie's began her actress career in 1985 when she joined the Talents Theatre Company.
 She has featured in plays like Black Star, Mambo, Chaka the Zulu, Jogolo and The Third Woman.
 She has also starred in several movies including: Ghost Tears, House of Pain, Heart of Gold and a number of National Arts NAFTI student productions.
 She is also a script writer who wrote and produced 'By The Fire Side', a GTV programme that used story-telling to encourage children to read more and to develop their reading skills but is currently on hold due to lack of sponsors.

-Aside acting, she owns a restaurant called 'Mama's Kitchen' at Ashale Botwe, which is no longer in operation.
+Aside acting, she owned a restaurant called 'Mama's Kitchen' at Ashale Botwe, which is no longer in operation.